Aimini/hm-51/README.md

  ```

-## Don't assume what hardware doing
+## Don't Assume What Will Hardware Doing
 In standard 8051 cpu, you might using some trick based on hardware behavior.

 For example, assume lower byte of 16-bit XRAM's address are connected to `P0`, higher byte is connected to `P2`, `R0 = 1`,`DPTR = 0xFF01`,`XRAM[1] = 3`,`XRAM[0xFF01] = 4`  what the result of `A` after the following code are executed?